 Students from outside the European Union wishing to study in France must obtain a long-stay visa and a student residence permit.
 These requests are made exclusively by the Applicant to organisations such as Campus-France.

-To benefit from the School’s support issued in the form of a pre-registration certificate, the Applicant must be deemed eligible, sign these GTCE and pay a non-refundable deposit equivalent to one third (1/3) of the tuition fees in addition to the application fee.
+To benefit from the School’s support issued in the form of a pre-registration certificate, the Applicant must be deemed eligible, sign these GTCE and pay a non-refundable deposit of the tuition fees of 2650 euros in addition to the application fee.

 The application fee is set at 50 euros and covers the cost of organising the entrance exams and the administrative procedures specific to foreign students.
 It can be paid by bank transfer to the above bank details or by bank card.

 Once the Client has paid the full tuition fees, the Company will issue an official certificate of enrolment, and will confirm the legality of the Applicant’s enrolment to the French authorities if the latter so request from the Company.

 In the event of rejection of the visa application, the Student may resubmit his visa application by strengthening his file for a later entry or follow his training entirely at a distance, his scoling making it possible to support a new application for the year n+1 face to face.